Step 2.4: R-R-P Dyad Closures: Valid, Invalid, or Broken

 STEP 2: Click a Part-Outline

-Click a Part-Outline of one of the Parts in the R-R-P dyad.
+Click one Part-Outline from the two Parts in the R-R-P dyad.

 STEP 3: Complete the Command a Part-Outline